10 Best Things to do in Baucau, Timor Leste

 If your budget doesn’t allow you to splurge on a Portuguese-Empire-inspired stay in the Pousada, then buy a Timorese coffee from the coffee shop in front (1-3$) and relax on the stairs.

-Chances are some locals will also be there and you can strike up a conversation about the latest news in East Timor.
+Chances are some locals will also be there and you can strike up a conversation about the latest news in the country and make some friends.

 2. Splash into Piscina de Baucau (Baucau Swimming Pool)